sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 ## This Article
 While explaining the implementation process of Ruby Boy, I'll introduce the points where I got stuck and the techniques I devised.
-I'll also introduce what I did to speed up Ruby Boy.
+I'll also introduce what I did to optimize Ruby Boy.

 ## Why I Created a Game Boy Emulator
 - I wanted to do some personal development, but since web services incur maintenance costs, I wanted to create something that could be maintained for free
 - As I use Ruby for work, I had been wanting to create a Ruby gem for a while
-- Developing a game emulator has "clear goals & is fun when it works", so it seemed easier to maintain motivation
+- Developing a game emulator has "clear goals & is fun when it works", so it seemed like it would be easier to maintain motivation
   - In particular, I have a special attachment to the Game Boy

 → Let's create a Game Boy emulator in Ruby and release it as a gem!

 ## Emulator Overview
-The following is the architecture of the Game Boy:
+The following image is the architecture of the Game Boy:
 <p align="center">
   <img src="https://storage.googleapis.com/zenn-user-upload/2a6af06959a6-20240408.png" width="500">
   <em>"Game Boy / Color Architecture - A Practical Analysis" by Rodrigo Copetti, Published: February 21, 2019, Last Modified: January 9, 2024.
 Available at: https://www.copetti.org/writings/consoles/game-boy/.
 Licensed under Creative Commons Attribution 4.0 International License.</em>